About The Pathway School

 The Pathway School is a nonprofit special education school licensed by the Pennsylvania Department of Education.
 Founded in 1961, Pathway serves students with Autism Spectrum Disorders, Intellectual Disabilities, serious emotional disturbances and other neurological impairments.
 Pathway’s programs are licensed by the Pennsylvania State Board of Private Academic Schools and approved by the Pennsylvania Bureau of Special Education to serve students ages 5–22.

-Mission: Promote success and independence
+Mission: Promote Success and Independence

 The mission of The Pathway School is to build academic, social, and life skills in students with special needs to promote their success and independence after Pathway.